Code of Conduct

-Tikalanka Tours (UK) Limited actively encourages responsible and sustainable travel to Sri Lanka and Maldives.
-By working closely with our associate company in Sri Lanka, Tikalanka Tours (Pvt) Limited, and other partner organisations, we are endeavouring to promote cultural exchange, social awareness, self-employment and self-development.
+Tikalanka actively encourages responsible and sustainable travel to Sri Lanka and Maldives.
+By working closely with partner organisations, we are endeavouring to promote cultural exchange, social awareness, self-employment and self-development.
 We have established our own Code of Conduct for operational purposes, which will be used as a Responsible Travel Policy document and will enable us to monitor our progress in developing responsible and sustainable tourism in Sri Lanka and Maldives.

 Our Travel Philosophy

 Tikalanka is committed to showing interested world travellers the real Sri Lanka – its natural beauty, rich cultural heritage, abundant wildlife and secluded sandy beaches.
-We have a genuine passion for the island, borne out of the close personal friendship between the companies’ directors in Sri Lanka and the UK, and by working together we are able to offer a more intimate experience of Sri Lanka.
+We have a genuine passion for the island, borne out of the close personal friendship of the founders, and by working together we are able to offer a more intimate experience of Sri Lanka.